 High occupancy vehicle (HOV) lanes require vehicles to carry more than one person.
 During HOV-restricted periods, HOV-2 lanes require at least two people per vehicle and HOV-3 lanes require three.

-Express Lanes operate beside existing lanes and are reserved for buses, carpools, motorcycles, emergency vehicles and motorists who choose to pay a toll.
+High occupancy toll (HOT) lanes operate beside existing lanes and are reserved for buses, carpools, motorcycles, emergency vehicles and motorists who choose to pay a toll.

 When congestion increases, toll prices rise to regulate the number of drivers wanting to enter the lanes.